autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 If the user is a member of the group, they should be able to see the group admin's email in the group details section.

-- Reasoning for IMPOSSIBLE: We determined that this requirement was impossible because the user's email is not returned from the Google authentication we used, unless we choose to always return the email from Google authentication.
+- Reasoning for IMPOSSIBLE: We determined that this requirement was impossible because the user's email is not returned from the Google authentication method we used, unless we choose to always return the email from the Google authentication method.
 We decided against the latter as we believe it could be a privacy issue if the user's email is accessible at all times in the application.
-If the students want to share their contact information, they can discuss that in comments, find each other through social media or the student directory.
+If the students want to share their contact information, they can discuss that in comments (reply feature shoutout Andy), find each other through social media or the student directory.

 44. **IMPOSSIBLE** The system must allow the user to route back to the previous page by clicking the back arrow.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 The user should be able to route back to the previous page by hitting the back arrow.

-- Reasoning for IMPOSSIBLE: We decided that this requirement isn't necessary becuase users can just use their browser's back arrow to swipe of their touch pad.
+- Reasoning for IMPOSSIBLE: We decided that this requirement isn't necessary because users can just use their browser's back arrow to swipe of their touch pad.

 45. **COMPLETE** If the user is logged in and not in the group, the system must allow the user to request to join the group by clicking the ask to join button.